 Back in March, when there still was snow and it was cold, I started the winter sowing project.
 Well, what is winter sowing anyways?
 Winter sowing is a way to start seeds outdoors in the winter, in a small container greenhouse.
 It was first invented by Trudi Davidoff.
 Seeds will germinate whenever it is naturally time for them.

 I did not doubt the system in general, I just was worried that in zone 3 the seeds would come up too late.
 Read about the planting here: winter sowing in Zone 3.
-This post is an update.
+This post is an update on how it did.

 Normally when I start seeds I carefully look after them.
-I want the seedlings to be strong and healthy and to grow.
-For this trial I was brutal.
+I want the seedlings to grow strong and healthy.
+For this trial, there were no frills.
 In snow, in frost, even in heavy late frost when the seedlings were already up, they had to stand it all or die.
 And they did not die.
 Many of the seeds germinated and grew.
 Yes, winter sowing does work in Zone 3 too.

 What did well with winter sowing